Skip to Content

 1. For the purposes of this policy, the following definitions apply:

-1. Voting personnel committee members are tenured faculty members who:
+1. Voting personnel committee members are tenured faculty members or other faculty in the unit as determined by the academic unit policy who:

 1. hold academic rank in a department at a rate of 50 percent or more and who do not hold an administrative appointment outside of their college;